power-theory/powertwin-solver/README.md

 docker-compose -f docker-compose.yml build docker-compose -f docker-compose.yml up
 ```
+## Autorun Simulation
+1. Modify the simulation.json (demo has been provided)
+2. Click autorun at the top of homepage

 ## Starting a Simulation
 To begin a simulation there are 2 required files.
 The geojson file and the metadata csv.
 Geojson must contain all the geometry and required properties id, asset_id, and floorCount.